smxm/cs-self-learning/docs/数学进阶/numerical.en.md

 - Course Website: <https://github.com/mitmath/18330>
 - Textbook: <https://fncbook.github.io/fnc/frontmatter.html>
-- Assignments: 10 problem sets
+- Assignments: 10 problem sets.

 ## Personal Resources

-All the resources and assignments used by @PKUFlyingPig in this course are maintained in [PKUFlyingPic/MIT18.330 - GitHub](https://github.com/PKUFlyingPig/MIT18.330)
+All the resources and assignments used by @PKUFlyingPig in this course are maintained in [PKUFlyingPic/MIT18.330 - GitHub](https://github.com/PKUFlyingPig/MIT18.330).